bigbosstony/N00769714.github.io/README.md

 ### 2.2.3 Requirements

 Internet connection is needed to send command and script to bridge to turn on or off the lights.
 A router will be needed to build a secure line for the bridge.
+A ethernet switch will be helpful to test it in a common public places which normally not easy to connect bridge and raspberry pi in the same network area, for example, college and library.

 2.3 Overall Description
 -----------------------

 ### 2.3.1 System Interface

-System Interface for my project includes raspberry pi and a smartphone.
-A web based database is for mobile connection.
-GPS module will be simulated by the smartphone.
+System Interface for my project includes raspberry pi and a the bridge, a router or a ethernet switch used to create the local network.

-### 2.3.2 Database

-Website using JSON.

-### 2.3.3 Hardware
+### 2.3.2 Hardware

 The main process of this project is to understand communication of Hue bridge.

-### 2.3.4 Software
+### 2.3.3 Software

-User will use raspberry pi and smartphone to integrate with the bridge.
+User will use raspberry pi to integrate with the bridge.

 2.4 Build Instruction
 ---------------------